Investment: What Are Your Fees?

 $150 – $1,250 per hour depending on Associate and consulting discipline.

 New restaurant concept development: Varies by project scope; $100,000 minimum.
-The average is $300,000 over a period of 6 to 12 months.
+The average is $300,000 over a period of 6 to 12 months; with turnkey concepts averaging considerably higher (in some cases capital investment is reduced on a blended equity compensation structure).
 For projects not exceeding 90 days, such as investor due-diligence reports, chain restaurant marketing audits, business plans, or brand strategy development and presentation, a minimum investment of $25,000 is required.

 For those without a defined budget or scope, a project evaluation is conducted and charged at either the hourly or the day rate.
 If these rates seem high, consider what the costs look like when a project is under planned or fails.
 Penny wise, pound foolish has been the siren call for an eternity.
 There is always someone cheaper.
 It’s not our business model and we rarely work with clients who take this approach either (it’s nearly impossible to give the best guest experience and highest quality product if your pandering to those who want the cheapest choice).
 The restaurant business is an expensive poker table to sit at.
 We stack the odds in your favor and to do so need to pay top dollar for the best talent, systems, and afford for experimentation at our cost to shorten development cycles and costs for our clients.
 Look at it this way – if someone told you they could create a billion dollar concept for less than $250k – selling franchise rights (for example) time and time again for $25k a whack – would you think something was fishy?
 Sure you would.
 Because it would be suspicious.
 Because billion dollar restaurant companies didn’t get turnkey concepts developed for under $250k and in less than 6 months.
 We all have to be realistic with what it requires to build the next industry juggernaut.
 We regret that we cannot offer free initial consultations.
 See How We Work for other FAQs.
 References are available upon request provided a mutual Non-Disclosure Agreement (NDA) has been executed and that both parties have signed an initial Letter of Intent (LOI).